-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Crown Castle International Corp. and subsidiaries (formerly Castle Tower Holding Corp.) as of December 31, 1995 and 1996, and the results of their operations and their cash flows for the years then ended in conformity with generally accepted accounting principles.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Crown Castle International Corp. and subsidiaries as of December 31, 1996 and 1997, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 1997, in conformity with generally accepted accounting principles.

-Houston, Texas March 19, 1997
+Houston, Texas